ESCOMP/mizuRoute/docs/source/users_guide/Control_file.rst

 Control file
 ============

-**Control file** is a plain-text configuration file that defins all model settings, including simulation periods, file paths, routing option and more.
+**Control file** is a plain-text file that defins all model settings, including simulation periods, file paths, routing option and more.
 Each setting is called **contriol keys** or **control variables** and is specified using a variable name enclosed in angle brackets (``<control_key_name>``).
 These control keys are read at the start of the simulation (see ``./route/build/src/read_control.f90``) and stored in fortran's public variables defined in ``./route/build/src/public_var.f90``.